huderlem/poryscript/README.md

 For other editors with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) support (e.g. emacs, neovim, lapce, zed, helix, etc.), some Poryscript bindings are supported here: https://github.com/Elsie19/treesitter-poryscript

+There is also a [plugin](https://plugins.jetbrains.com/plugin/28746-poryscript) available for Jetbrains IDEs such as IntelliJ or CLion.

 # Poryscript Syntax (How to Write Scripts)

 A single `.pory` file is composed of many top-level statements.
 The valid top-level statements are `script`, `text`, `movement`, `mart`, `mapscripts`, and `raw`.